wearetheframers/frame-core-wip/docs/API/frame/framer/agency/tasks/task.md

 ## Priority

-The `priority` attribute of a Task is an integer ranging from 1 to 10, with 10 being the highest priority.
-This allows for fine-grained control over task execution order and importance.
-The default priority is 5 if not specified.
+The `priority` attribute of a Task uses the same priority system as roles and goals (LOW, MEDIUM, HIGH, CRITICAL).
+This allows for consistent prioritization across different components of the Framer.
+The priority of a task influences its execution order and importance within workflows.
+The default priority is MEDIUM if not specified.

+Tasks with higher priorities are generally executed before those with lower priorities, allowing the Framer to focus on the most important or urgent tasks first.
+This priority system enables dynamic and context-aware task management, where the Framer can adjust its focus based on the current priorities of active tasks, roles, and goals.